elastic/apm/specs/agents/mobile/configuration.md

 ## Mobile Configuration

 This document describes the configurable parameters used in mobile agents.
-The ones supported by [central configuration](../configuration.md) ones can be set through Kibana's APM Settings.
+The ones supported by [central configuration](../configuration.md) can be set through Kibana's APM Settings.

 ### `recording` configuration